 Results of the emission estimates for foam blowing agents were presented in table 4.7.9 above.
-At the moment of the publication of this version of the NIR, this chapter covers initial data for submission 2018.
-In case when updated data is not available, values and assumptions from previous submission were applied.

 2.F.4 Aerosols

 As mentioned in description of categories above activity data for this application of technical and medical aerosols was collected during the questionnaire survey of importers, suppliers and end users of HFCs.
 Analysis of the Polish market allowed to identify use of HFC-134a (since 1995).
 Release ratio for technical and medical aerosols was assumed as follows: